rackerlabs/rackspace-how-to/content/general/iad2-data-center-migration-customer-faq.md

 Yes, you may turn off your devices.
-However, because we make changes to ServiceNet and DRAC IP addresses in the hours before the migration, you must tell us in advance and ensure that all devices are turned off before 23:00 on your allocated move night.
+However, because we make changes to ServiceNet and DRAC IP addresses in the hours before the migration, you must tell us in advance and ensure that all devices are turned off before 23:00 EST on your allocated move night.
 If they are still turned on when we start to remove devices from the cabinets, we will power them down by removing the power cables.